devopsdays/devopsdays-theme/README.md

 [![Throughput Graph](https://graphs.waffle.io/devopsdays/devopsdays-theme/throughput.svg)](https://waffle.io/devopsdays/devopsdays-theme/metrics)

 # devopsdays-theme

-devopsdays-theme is a the Hugo theme the [DevOpsDays](https://www.devopsdays.org) website.
+devopsdays-theme is the Hugo theme for the [DevOpsDays](https://www.devopsdays.org) website.

+# QA Testing the New Theme
+While we are in development, your help is appreciated in identifying outstanding issues or defects.
+Please browse through the example site at https://dev.devopsdays.org, and if you idenfity something that is broken or missing, please [log an issue](https://github.com/devopsdays/devopsdays-theme/issues).
+We may mark it as a duplicate, etc, but log anything you find that seems wrong or broken.

 # Theme Layout
-Bear in mind that theme lives in a separate repo from the main [devopsdays-web repo](https://github.com/devopsdays/devopsdays-web).
+Bear in mind that this theme lives in a separate repo from the main [devopsdays-web repo](https://github.com/devopsdays/devopsdays-web).
 No changes should be made to the `themes/devopsdays-theme` directory in `devopsdays-web`.
 If changes need to be made to the theme, they should be made in this repo, and a new version released, and the theme installed into `devopsdays-web`.

 # New Features

 ## Frontpage Logo

 On the new homepage, upcoming events are listed with a square thumbnail.
-If this is not set (the way it is to be set is TBD), then the brain logo is displayed instead.
+If this is not set (the way it is to be set is TBD), then the default logo is displayed instead.

 ## Program Page
 A new template is being created to generate a program page.
-A work in progress example can be seen at http://devopsdays-theme.netlify.com/events/2016-chicago/program/
+A work in progress example can be seen at https://dev.devopsdays.org/events/2017-ponyville/program

 This is an opt-in feature; the page will need to be set for the type of program in order to generate it.